microsoft/MoGe/README.md

 * **Accurate 3D geometry estimation**: Estimate point maps from single images with high precision.
 Capable of capturing depth variations up to 1000×, ensuring a comprehensive scene representation.
 * **Optional ground-truth FOV input**: Enhance model accuracy further by providing the true field of view.
-* **Flexible resolution support**: Works seamlessly with images of various resolutions and aspect ratios, from 2:1 to 1:2.
+* **Flexible resolution support**: Works seamlessly with various resolutions and aspect ratios, from 2:1 to 1:2.
-* **Optimized for speed**: Achieves <0.1s inference per image on an A100 / RTX 3090 GPU with fp16, and 0.2s with fp32.
+* **Optimized for speed**: Achieves <0.1s latency per image on an A100 / RTX 3090 GPU with fp16, and 0.2s with fp32.

 ## TODO List